google/xls/docs_src/optimizations.md

 However, `Concat` optimizations can still provide benefit by reducing the number of IR nodes (increases human readability) or by refactoring the IR in a way that allows other optimizations to be applied.
-Several `Concat` optimizations involve hoisting an operation on one or more `Cocnat`s to above the `Concat` such that the operation is applied on the `Concat` operands directly.
+Several `Concat` optimizations involve hoisting an operation on one or more `Concat`s to above the `Concat` such that the operation is applied on the `Concat` operands directly.
 This may provide opportunities for optimization by bringing operations which actually perform logic closer to other operations performing logic.